 bearish pin bar candles with fibonacci levels

-In the chart above, we switched to a daily time frame and placed Fib levels from top to bottom of the previous price swing.
+In the chart above, we switched to a daily time frame and placed Fib levels from the top to the bottom of the previous price swing.
 As you can see, this time, the pin bar candle formation appears during a downward trend when the market is in correction mode.
 After the price tested the 50% Fibonacci level, it spiked back up, and a perfect pin bar candle was formed.

 In this case, you’ll enter a trade when the pin bar forms or somewhere around the 61.8% Fib level.
 Stop loss could be placed slightly above the highest level of the pin bar, and take profit could be placed at any of the following Fibonacci levels.